hugo-toha/guides/content/posts/writing-posts/category/creating-category.md

 ## Category Creation

 As we have created one `_index.md` file and one blog post markdown file previously, now to create a category, we need to create a folder.
-We created a folder called `deploy-site` and inside this folder, we again need to create a `_index.md` file which contains the front-matter as below:</br>
+We created a folder called `getting-started` and inside this folder, we again need to create a `_index.md` file which contains the front-matter as below:</br>

 ```
 ---